Self Help

 Applying the Principle

-- Acknowledge Contributions: Recognize and appreciate the input and ideas of others.
-This reinforces their sense of ownership and encourages further contributions.
+• Acknowledge Their Contributions: Recognize and validate the other person’s ideas and input.
+This reinforces their sense of ownership and commitment.

 Principle 8: Try Honestly to See Things from the Other Person’s Point of View